LouisAsanaka/Valorant-Zone-Stats/README.md

 store your past matches for analysis, as Riot does not provide all past matches.

 ## Usage
-Run the program after VALORANT launches.
+Make sure the program is running on a computer where you are logged into VALORANT.
 Click on the "Fetch User" button, then click on the "Fetch Matches" button.
 This may take a while the first time, since it will be grabbing your recent matches from VALORANT.
 If matches do not appear, try changing your region.

 The regions are: NA (North America), AP (Asia Pacific), EU (Europe), KO (Korea).